-This academic year 2019/2020 just over 97,000 students and 8,000 teachers around the country will undertake the Green-Schools water theme in their school.
-As part of Irish Water’s sponsorship of the water theme schools will be invited to attend water workshops, take part in the annual poster and video competition, apply to be Water Ambassadors, participate in beach cleans and Walk for Water events, teacher seminars and, following their application for the Green Flag, all schools are in with a chance to be named Ireland’s Water School of the Year 2021 when they apply for the Green Flag.
+This academic year (2020/2021), just over 291,000 students and 30,000 teachers around the country will undertake the Green-Schools water theme in their school.
+As part of Irish Water’s sponsorship, schools will be invited to attend virtual water workshops, take part in the annual poster and video competition, apply to be Water Ambassadors and participate in online teacher seminars.
+All schools are in with a chance to be named Ireland’s Water School of the Year 2021 when they apply for the Green Flag.
 The theme for the programme this year is Valuing Water.

 Ambassadors and artists

 This year will see the return of the Green-Schools Irish Water poster competition and the Ambassador Programme for secondary school students.
-The poster competition will focus on this year’s UN World Water Day theme and asks students to create posters focused on water and our changing climate.
+The poster competition will focus on the theme of ‘Valuing Water’.
 Secondary school students will also be able to enter a group video, a new element to this year’s competition.

 This year’s Ambassador Programme for secondary schools has seen high levels of applicants as secondary school students become more focused on climate action and helping their environment.
-Training days for successful applicants begin in early November and focus on equipping students with as much water-based knowledge as possible alongside communication skills training and a visit to a water treatment plant.
+Virtual training days for successful applicants took place in February and focussed on equipping students with as much water-based knowledge as possible.
+Students also received communication skills training and visited a water treatment plant.